6 data preparation best practices for analytics applications

 Why data preparation is so important

 Even within a single data source, some of the information is irregular, which is why you often get multiple pieces of direct mail from a company addressed to slightly different versions of your name.
-Similarly, data may be out of date; it's hard work to keep abreast of all the changes in any business.
-You'll also find that data is inconsistent across different data sources -- and sometimes just plain wrong.
+Similarly, data might be out of date; it's hard work to keep abreast of all the changes in any business.
+You'll also find that data is inconsistent across different data sources and sometimes just plain wrong.

 1. Data preparation is data analysis

 I wish I could give you a simple formula for data quality to answer all the questions about the consistency, accuracy and shape of data sets.
-But really, the only sensible definition of good data is whether it's fit for the intended purpose.
+But the only sensible definition of good data is whether it's fit for the intended purpose.
 Why?
 Because different purposes have different requirements.

 That's one reason why data preparation should be regarded as part of the analytics process.
 You must understand the use case to know what data will fit your purpose.
 You can't prepare a data set without knowing what you want to achieve.
 Data preparation and data analysis are simply two sides of the same coin.